Become a part of our dance family today!

 The Flowers of Scotland Performance Troupes*

-- The Highland Heathers (Beginner/Novice)
+- The Highland Heathers (Intermediate)

-- The Scots Bluebells (Intermediate)
+- The Scots Bluebells (Premier)

-- The Whirling Thistles (Jr. Premier)
+- The Whirling Thistles (Premier)

-- The Scottish Primroses (Sr. Premier)
+- The Scottish Primroses (Senior Premier)

 Dancers may be invited onto a Performance Troupe if: